 After a day’s rest (trust me, you gonna need it), you have to think about the picture elements for your menus’ within the DVD.
 Again, lucky for me, the new Piano Solos and Best Of 2003 albums had just been released, so under the scanner those covers went.
 Then using PhotoShop, colour correction and editing were applied and the menus were created.

-Once you have all your media assets ready, it time to import them in to your DVD creation software, in this case, DVD Studio Pro.
+Once you have all your media assets ready, it is time to import them into your DVD creation software, in this case, DVD Studio Pro.
 Then, it’s just a simple task of putting it all together.
 After that a lot of testing and retesting and retesting some more, you burn your prototype DVD.
 Once you have tested your prototype DVD on various DVD players and computers, it’s time to sort out the packaging and design.